ChiefMetDing/stocks-analysis/README.md

 # Stocks Analysis
 Data Analytics Boot Camp Module 2 Challenge
 ## Project Overview
+Steve’s parents are considering investing their money in the stock market, however they are not so familiar with the products.
+DQ drew their attention by its name, but Steve wants to give a closer analysis on the stocks’ volume and prices rather than only names.
+Considering the massiveness of the data in the stocks market, Steve is considering seeking for assistance from using VBA.
+The project is to help Steve create a workbook with VBA scripts that analyze a list of stocks in 2017 and 2018 by their daily volumes and annual return rates.

 ## Results
 The analysis results show that the best performers from 2017 to 2018 are ENPH, SEDG and RUN.